 The organization is run by a 5-member Board of Directors, Executive Director, Associate Director, Bookkeeper/Payroll Manager, Resident Intake/Occupancy Manager, Administrative Assistant, Lead Maintenance Technician, and 3 Additional Maintenance Technicians.
 Some areas of expertise of the current make-up of the Board of Directors include government leadership, housing management leadership, human resources, as well as finance and investments.
-Recent changes to the executive leadership now include an Executive Director with education and experience in community development, community planning, organizational administration, program management, supervisory experience, and grants writing, administration, and management.
-The Associate Director has more than 30 years of experience in housing maintenance, program management, and administration.
+Recent changes to the executive leadership now include an Executive Director with education and experience in community development, community planning, organizational administration, program management.
+The Associate Director has more than 30 years of experience in housing management, and administration.